-Pricing for this proposal must be indicated on the Bid Form in Section 9.0, and must be the cover sheet of the proposal.
+Pricing must include all costs as specified in Section 2.0 - Scope of Work.
+Pricing for this proposal must be indicated on the Bid Form in Section 8.0 and must be submitted in a separate, sealed envelope marked with the words "Pricing Proposal."
+Only one pricing proposal needs to be submitted.
 All Bid Forms must be signed.